Skip to content

 Overview

-An Event (also called a Fact) entity represents a single occurrence in time, place, and context that is relevant to the family archive.
-Events can be lifecycle events (birth, marriage, death), attribute facts (occupation, residence), or custom events.
+An Event entity represents a single occurrence in time, place, and context that is relevant to the family archive.
+Events are discrete happenings like birth, marriage, death, baptism, etc.

 File Format